neurocyte/ghc-android/README.md

 script to speed up cloning.

-The following configurations have been tested on an up-to-date Arch Linux install and are know to work:
+The following configurations have been tested on an up-to-date Arch Linux install and are known to work:

     * ghc-android-14-arm-linux-androideabi-4.7
     * ghc-android-14-x86-4.7